asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2016.md

 SIPit testing results and observations

-* Video testing found a regression in payload negotiation which has now been [fixed](https://gerrit.asterisk.org/3895).
+* Video testing found a regression in payload negotiation which has now been [fixed].
-* Video testing also determined our lack of timestamp passthrough for video frames was problematic, it has also now been [fixed](https://gerrit.asterisk.org/#/c/3897/).
+* Video testing also determined our lack of timestamp passthrough for video frames was problematic, it has also now been [fixed].
 * DNS testing confirmed that our new DNS implementation conforms to the standard and works as it should.
-A minor bug was found and [fixed](https://gerrit.asterisk.org/#/c/3888/).
+A minor bug was found and [fixed].
 * Opportunistic SDES-SRTP support was tested and confirms to the new draft RFC for doing it.
 We do not yet support it for DTLS-SRTP, though.
 * Dual stack and TLS testing found an issue where the Contact port was being rewritten when it should not.
-It has now been [fixed](https://gerrit.asterisk.org/#/c/3900/).
+It has now been [fixed].
-* Dual stack support is lacking and a change to substantially improve it (by making it automatic) is up for [review](https://gerrit.asterisk.org/#/c/3976/).
+* Dual stack support is lacking and a change to substantially improve it (by making it automatic) is up for [review].
 This change was tested substantially at SIPit.
 * Over all core functionality did not see any regressions, but did uncover problems with other implementations.
 * Fuzz testing also showed how tolerant PJSIP is to invalid data.
 Throughout the event traffic was received and did not result in any crashes or incorrect behavior.
 * [STIR](https://tools.ietf.org/html/draft-ietf-stir-rfc4474bis-13) was an RFC that was heavily discussed at SIPit.
 It is worth watching.